 A louder cheer erupted from the crowd, accompanied by the clink of mugs.

-“Our honorable ruler battered Kerric with such strength, the floor cracked, and that mortal enemy was reduced—” The bard grabbed a bowl of stew from a nearby table and threw it into the empty fire pit. “—to soup!”
+“He battered Kerric with such strength, the floor cracked, and that mortal enemy was reduced—” The bard grabbed a bowl of stew from a nearby table and threw it into the empty fire pit. “—to soup!”

 “Cheer up old man, that’s a great story!
-You could at least toast to the victory of Kaegar,” Krod said.
+You could at least toast the victory of Kaegar,” Krod said.